Watch: Sheikh Mohamed, PM Modi launch new UAE domestic payment card, powered by RuPay

 The world is still on track to warm between 2.5 and 2.9 degrees Celsius over this century, according to UN estimates

 A new domestic payment card has been launched in the UAE.
-Called Jaywan, it is built on India’s digital RuPay credit and debit card stack and introduced by the President Sheikh Mohamed and Indian Prime Minister Modi on Tuesday.
+Called Jaywan and built on India’s digital RuPay credit and debit card stack, it was introduced by the President Sheikh Mohamed and Indian Prime Minister Modi on Tuesday.

 In a video, the UAE President can be seen presented with a personalised card and using it to make a transaction.